ComScore

 Lisa Sieczka/Getty Images

 If you ask me, the holidays can’t come soon enough.
-To usher in the most wonderful time of year ASAP, I’m daydreaming about all the traditional Christmas foods I crave—specifically, these 36 dishes, ranked from basically intolerable to straight-up divine.
+To usher in the most wonderful time of year ASAP, I’m daydreaming about all the traditional Christmas foods and drinks I crave—specifically, these 36 dishes, ranked from basically intolerable to straight-up divine.

 According to a 2020 survey by YouGov, Americans’ top five favorite Christmas foods are roast potatoes, mashed potatoes, turkey, bread or rolls, and stuffing or dressing.
 At the bottom of the list, you’ll find cabbage, goose, turnips, plantains and tofu.
 Holiday favorites vary from region to region and state to state; for instance, it’s not uncommon to find crab legs or tamales at Alaskan and Southwestern holiday parties, respectively.